‘She’s a fighter’: Cougar Kendo founder continues teaching amid breast cancer battle

 Each round of chemotherapy also comes with unique side effects.

 “For the first round, I also had things like some bone pain, I had a lot of mouth sores,” Chang said.
-“For this past one, my nose and gums are bleeding, and I have hot flashes every night, which is making it difficult to sleep.”
+“For this past one, my nose and gums (were) bleeding, and I (had) hot flashes every night, which is making it difficult to sleep.”

-Despite the toll chemotherapy is taking on Chang’s body, there has been progress.
+Despite the toll chemotherapy is taking on Chang’s body, she has seen progress.

 “The tumor was originally quite large, like 3-by-3 centimeters,” Chang said.
 “It is now too small to physically detect.”

-She will only have to take medication treatments for an additional year if all signs of cancer are gone.
+Chang is still not in the clear yet, however.
+She will still have to take medication treatments for an additional year once her treatment is done if all signs of her cancer are gone.

 If not, chemotherapy must continue.

-Chang and her husband, Cougar Kendo head coach Mark Kerstein, don’t have health insurance to alleviate treatment costs.
-Her treatments are estimated to cost $95,000.
+In addition, Chang and her husband, Cougar Kendo head coach Mark Kerstein, do not have health insurance to alleviate treatment costs.
+Her treatments were estimated to cost $95,000.

 “I did not have insurance in the past because I needed to pay for other things like bills and student loans,” Chang said.
 “I haven’t managed to pay my bills, so when I go to the hospital, I have to pay for some things upfront, and I get billed the rest.”